 This can cause low blood vitamin D levels, especially during winter months when there is even less sunlight.

 If you live far from the equator, then you need to get more vitamin D from your diet and supplements.
-Many experts believe that people in these countries should consume at least 1,000 IU (25 mcg) of vitamin D3 daily is needed in situations where there is no exposure to sunlight (
+According to one older review, many experts agree that at least 1,000 IU (25 mcg) of vitamin D3 daily is needed in situations where there is no exposure to sunlight (

 Because vitamin D is fat-soluble, it relies on the gut’s ability to absorb fat from the diet.

 Thus, people who have medical conditions that reduce fat absorption are prone to vitamin D deficiencies.
-These include irritable bowel disease (IBD), Crohn’s disease, liver disease and also people who have had bariatric surgery (20, 34).
+These include inflammatory bowel disease (Crohn’s disease and ulcerative colitis), liver disease, and people who have had bariatric surgery (

-People with the above conditions are often advised to take vitamin D supplements in an amount prescribed by their doctors (34).
+People with the above conditions are often advised to take vitamin D supplements in an amount prescribed by a doctor.

-Summary: Those who need the most vitamin D are older people, people with darker skin, those who live farther from the equator and people who can’t absorb fat properly.
+Those who need the most vitamin D are older adults, people with darker skin, those who live farther from the equator, and people who can’t absorb fat properly.

 While it is possible to take too much vitamin D, toxicity is very rare.

-Summary: Although it is possible to take too much vitamin D, toxicity is rare, even above the safe upper limit of 4,000 IU.
-That said, consuming more than this amount may provide no extra benefit.
+Although it is possible to take too much vitamin D, toxicity is rare, even above the safe upper limit of 4,000 IU.
+That said, it’s best to talk to a doctor or dietitian for personalized dosing recommendations.